shreepatel0527/weavehacks-2025/README.md

 19. Monitor video feed (AI)
 20. Record data from video feed -- qualitative changes (Data Collection Agent?
 TBD)
 21. In the event of a safety issue, alert scientist (AI)
-22. In the event of a safety issue, turn off lab instruments (AI)
+22. In the event of a safety issue, turn off lab instruments (Lab Instrument Control Agent)

 ## Agents